c3lang/c3-web/docs/generic-programming/macros.md

 #### `$vaarg[idx]`

-Returns the argument at `idx`.
-The argument is guaranteed to be evaluated once, even if the argument is used multiple times.
+Returns the argument at index `idx` as an unevaluated expression.
+Multiple uses will evaluate the expression multiple times.
+This corresponds to `#` parameters.

 #### `$strigify($vaarg[idx])`